Ten Days at Kandbari

 A Little Hint of Heaven at Kandbari

-This is the first in a series of Hubs on a holiday at Kandbari, a charming, little-known hill station in the North Indian state of Himachal Pradesh.
+This is the first in a series on Kandbari, a charming, little-known hill station in the North Indian state of Himachal Pradesh.

 Kandbari lays no claim to fame.
 In fact the vast majority of Indians would be unaware that such a place exists.
 It lies, still blissfully unsung, nestled 1200 metres (4000 feet) up in the foothills of the Dhauladhar (meaning White Mountain) mountain ranges.
 Not surprisingly, it does not aspire to compete with the New Yorks and Mumbais of the world, but it does in some ways humble them.
 Allow me to share a vivid memory from a day after my arrival there.